 Community Media which is recognised as the third sector in Irish media legislation might not yet be a large enough sector to rebalance the deficit in plurality in Irish media but if the sector was to grow to being in every town and county in Ireland (like pirate radio was in Ireland in the 1980s) then it could begin to be the necessary counterweight to large commercial multinationals owning and controlling Irish media.

 With 30% of Local Radio owned by companies outside of Ireland, plurality in radio broadcasting in Ireland is rebalanced by the existence of community radio (another reason the sector should be listed in the Media Ownership Ireland database) .
 100% of community media in Ireland is owned by its community.
-The ownership model transfers to the content on air, which on community media is as varied and diverse as the community is serves, unlike the formatted commercial offerings from local and national broadcasters.
+The ownership model transfers to the content on air, which on community media is as varied and diverse as the community it serves, unlike the formatted commercial offerings from local and national broadcasters.

 Parity of each of the sectors of Irish broadcasting in legislation is required to make sure that the sector that values and spotlights the marginalised the most is not not marginalised itself when media codes, policies and legislation are being drafted.
 Equal recognition of each sector will allow for future funding and growth to happen and therefore allows community media to continue to out perform in areas on diversity of content and plurality of ownership.